New York vacation rental tax guide

 There are situations in which you aren’t required to collect lodging taxes.
 For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

-In New York State, exempt groups, including religious and charitable organizations, diplomatic personnel, authorized representatives of veterans’ posts or organizations, and certain Indian tribes or nations, can purchase occupancy without paying sales tax.
-Employees of the United Nations, federal government (including military personnel), and state and local governments who are traveling on official business may also be exempt from lodging taxes.
+In New York state, some exempt organizations, such as religious groups, youth sports groups, charitable organizations, and authorized representatives of veterans posts or organizations, are exempt from paying sales tax on STR rentals.
+Employees of the federal government (including military personnel) and New York state and its political subdivisions who occupy STRs while traveling on official business are also exempt from sales tax.
 Exemption certificates are required.

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the New York State Department of Taxation and Finance.
-In New York State, you can file returns and pay tax online.
+In New York state, you can file lodging tax returns and pay tax online.
 The New York State Department of Taxation and Finance allows credit card payments, but you may be charged convenience fees for this type of payment.

 When do I need to file my returns?